 Best in Salt | Salt of the Earth Bakery

 Salt of the Earth was the one stand we couldn’t get enough of from just one taste.
 Topped with a generous sprinkling of salt from The Meadow, these Brooklyn-based brownies and cookies are simply unreal.
 The heat of the Mayan, a brownie laced with cinnamon and a special hot pepper blend, hits a few moments after you bite, while the Kona marries deep espresso and fudge flavors.
 We hear the real cocoa revelation, however, comes from the OMG brownie, a luxurious chocolate brownie with “rivers” of dark caramel running through it.
 Our OMG came from Salt of the Earth’s cookies.
 Like Jacques Torres, they use chocolate disks for unparalleled cookie-chocolate layering.
 Mix that dark E. Guittard chocolate with a top secret crispy-chewy dough recipe, add Maldon Sea Salt flakes, and you have yourself a winner.
-Pick up the treats at one of these seven different spots throughout NYC.
+Pick up the treats at one of these spots throughout NYC.

 Best in Chew | Liddabit Sweets